-On Gillian's last visit to her GP she complained of a stiff neck, cold hands and feet and painful joints – all symptoms of meningitis, which we learnt too late
+On Gillian's last visit to her GP she complained of symptoms of meningitis, which we learnt too late

 Around two weeks earlier Gillian had been diagnosed with sinusitis after visiting her GP, but was advised not to take antibiotics due to her pregnancy.
 During the next few days she felt increasingly ill and, after several visits to her GP and A&E, was told her flu-like symptoms had evolved into a chest infection.